The Walter and Liesel Schwab Charitable Trust

 Overview

 The Walter and Liesel Schwab Charitable Trust, established in 2001 (registered charity 1091870), was founded in memory of Walter and Liesel Schwab, both of whom were connected to the refugee experience from Nazi Germany.
 The trust operates in conjunction with the Westheimer Trust, inspired by Ilse Westheimer's own refugee journey.
 With annual expenditure of approximately £300,000, the trust is dedicated to advancing the education of young asylum seekers and refugees in the UK, with particular emphasis on higher and further education.
 The trust provides both small educational grants up to £2,000 and substantial scholarships ranging from £10,000-£20,000 per year for undergraduate degrees.
-Since initiating its flagship Westheimer Scholarships in 2015, the trust has reached steady state, awarding approximately three major scholarships per year.
-The trust works in close partnership with Article 26 (Helena Kennedy Foundation) and Refugee Education UK (formerly Refugee Support Network).
+The trust awards approximately three major Westheimer Scholarships per year, alongside several other named scholarships.
+The trust works with organisations including Article 26 (Helena Kennedy Foundation) and Refugee Education UK (formerly Refugee Support Network) who can signpost students to the trust's funding opportunities.

 Funding Priorities